 The unverified claims in the podcast fueled speculation among fans that Spears was being mistreated, prompting an April 2019 public demonstration in Los Angeles where protestors demanded her release from the treatment facility.

 “I am trying to take a moment for myself, but everything that’s happening is just making it harder for me.
 Don’t believe everything you read and hear,” she captioned a video message.
 “Your love and dedication is amazing, but what I need right now is a little bit of privacy to deal with all the hard things that life is throwing my way.
 If you could do that, I would be forever grateful.
 Love you.”

-Her message did little to quell the #FreeBritney movement and unverified speculation has only grown among some fans.
+Her message did little to quell the #FreeBritney movement and speculation surrounding Britney’s well-being only grew.